ncyxie/Notepad-DOT/README.md

 Feel free to submit your ideas for Notepad DOT (you can contact with me on Telegram or Discord).

+**Some people already noticed dark mode and follow Toolbar for Context Menu doesn't save (each Notepad DOT open you have to reapply dark mode or follow Toolbar for Context Menu)**

+*Workaround: Set dark mode or any color for Text Box or Strip Menu and use follow function for Context Menu.*

 ## Introduction

 **Notepad DOT** is an open source, lightweight and customisable text editor.